SaaminRahman/Homeostatic/README.md

    You can learn more about specificity from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) or [web.dev](https://web.dev/learn/css/specificity).
 4. Do not try to change width of any parent or child through the class whose name you provide for other modifications.
 As the class is added by Homeostatic after managing width , Homeostatic will not be able to take care of that.
 5. If you find anything wrong please check the console and it may solve your problem .
-Homeostatic logs the mistakes you make while using the framework in detais.
+Homeostatic logs the mistakes you make while using the framework in details.
    ![Screenshot 2024-03-28 094058](https://github.com/SaaminRahman/Homeostatic/assets/163336763/c9e6d7e2-03dc-408d-82df-e8df481bce69)